Automatic Warning System: Bi-directional operation

 Because the permanent magnet is located in the centre of the track, it operates in both directions.
 The permanent magnet can be suppressed by an electric coil of suitable strength.

 Where signals applying to opposing directions of travel on the same line are suitably positioned relative to each other (i.e. facing each other and about 400yds apart), common track equipment may be used, comprising an unsuppressed permanent magnet sandwiched between with both signals' electro-magnets.

 Other countries

+A sign used in Queensland, Australia to remind drivers to check the AWS sunflower, and prepare to stop at the next signal if it is illuminated.

 The BR AWS system is also used in: